 Dubai´s desert is an amazing destination and though there is no strict dress code, I would like to mention a couple of things for visiting this part of Dubai.

 The desert can get extremely hot in summer- and by extremely hot I seriously mean extreme heat.
 Once, I felt like ice in the sunshine – my feet were burning when I had the crazy idea to take off my sandals.
 It can get chillier in the evening, so take something to cover your shoulders (at least in fall, winter, and spring).

 - a scarf and a cardigan (it can get chilly in the evening)

 - wear loose clothing

-Extra tip, for great pictures, choose clothes that really pop – a yellow,red maxi dress or any other bright colo will make you look even more stunning in pictures :).
+Extra tip, for great pictures, choose clothes that really pop – a yellow or red maxi dress or any other bright color will make you look even more stunning in pictures :).